-Natalie Samarasinghe is Executive Director of the United Nations Association – UK (UNA-UK), where she has worked since 2006.
+Natalie Samarasinghe is CEO of the United Nations Association – UK (UNA-UK), where she has worked since 2006.
 She is the first woman to hold this role.

-In this capacity, Natalie works closely with UNA-UK's Board of Trustees on the Association's strategy and policy positioning.
+As chief executive, Natalie works closely with UNA-UK's Board of Trustees on the Association's strategy and policy positioning.
 She provides analysis on international relations and institutions, and leads the UNA-UK team in its campaigning, advocacy, outreach, fundraising and education activities.
-She speaks and writes regularly on UN issues, and has overall responsibility for UNA-UK's profile and impact.

-She has degrees in human rights and modern history from the University of Oxford and the London School of Economics.
+She has degrees from the University of Oxford and London School of Economics.